 A Brief Introduction to Web Proxies and Reporting: Squid, SquidGuard, and Lightsquid¶

-For additional information, you may access the Hangouts Archive to view the March 2014 hangout on Squid, SquidGuard, and Lightsquid.
+pfSense Hangouts on Youtube to view the March 2014 hangout on Squid, SquidGuard, and Lightsquid.

 HTTPS traffic cannot be transparently intercepted in nearly all cases, this section only covers transparently capturing HTTP traffic.
 See Transparent Proxies and HTTP/HTTPS for details.